seanbaxter/DirectXShaderCompiler/docs/CommandGuide/llvm-build.rst

  Write out the LLVMBuild in the form of a CMake fragment, so it can easily be consumed by the CMake based build system.
-The exact contents and format of this file are closely tied to how LLVMBuild is integrated with CMake, see LLVM's top-level CMakeLists.txt.
+The exact contents and format of this file are closely tied to how LLVMBuild is integrated with CMake, see LLVM37's top-level CMakeLists.txt.